Anne Bohnenkamp-Renken

 Anne Bohnenkamp-Renken (born 17 November 1960) is a German academic who has served as the director of the Freies Deutsches Hochstift since 2003.
+She received the 2022 Hessian Cultural Prize for both her direction of the Hochstift and her personal academic work.
+In 2025, she received the Goethe Plaque of the City of Frankfurt.

 Life

 Bohnenkamp-Renken was born in Hilden.
 Bohnenkamp-Renken's father was a physicist and mathematician who worked at a Max Planck Institute, and her mother was an infant nurse.
 Her grandfather was Hans Bohnenkamp, a professor who influenced Helmut Schmidt.

 Bohnenkamp-Renken studied German literature, philosophy, and journalism at the universities of Göttingen and Florence between 1980 and 1987.
 In 1992, she received her PhD from Göttingen with a dissertation about Goethe's Faust.
 Bohnenkamp-Renken habilitated in 2000, and she became the director of the Freies Deutsches Hochstift in June 2003.

 As director, Bohnenkamp-Renken has led the Hochstift's work on a historical critical edition of Clemens Brentano.
 She directed the historical-critical edition of Goethe's Faust which the Hochstift created between 2009 and 2015 in conjunction with the Klassik Stiftung Weimar.

 Bohnenkamp-Renken was an honorary professor of Goethe University Frankfurt from 2004 to 2012, when she became a full professor, teaching modern German literature.

 Bohnenkamp-Renken is married and has two adult children.